The Wizard

 Your choice of “University Graduate”, “Alchemist”, “Charlatan” or “Heretical Recluse”

-For every Wizard template you have, you gain one extra Spell Die (SD) and you Study.
+For every Wizard template you have, you gain one extra Spell Die (SD) one extra Sigil Slot and you Study.

 Spells